tktajwar/today/README.md

 Task 0: Exercise done.
 ```

 We did not tell the program which task we just did, why did it pick `Task 0`?
 Because it was the next task on our list.
-Let's see our day plan again.
+Let's see our day again.

 ```console
 today